-(5 maics) (Titules and 3 territores) Term Directors who are not Audit & Supervisory Committee Members and Directors who are Audit & Supervisory Committee Members shall be 1 year and 2 years, respectively Number of meetings At least once every 3 months and additionally as necessary • The Board of Directors ensures the transparency and appropriateness of management by making decision of corporate management policies and corporate strategies, etc., serving the oversight function of the execution of business.
-The Board of Directors ensures the agility of management by delegating a substantial part of decision-making authority of important business execution to an executive Director by resolution of the Board of Directors and establishing "Corporate Decision Authority Policy" to clarify the responsibility and authority for the execution of business by Top Management and others.
-Summary The Board of Directors, in consideration of diversity and balance from the perspectives of expertise and experience and so forth, is composed of a number of Directors appropriate to facilitate agility. • In order to ensure decision-making from a broader viewpoint and objective oversight of the execution of business, the Board of Directors is composed of a majority of outside Directors.
+Number of meetings At least once every 5 months and additionally as necessary • The Board of Directors ensures the transparency and appropriateness of management by making decision of corporate management policies and corporate strategies, etc., serving the oversight function of the execution of business. • The Board of Directors ensures the agility of management by delegating a substantial part of decision-making authority of important business execution to an executive Director by resolution of the Board of Directors and establishing "Corporate Decision Authority Policy" to clarify the responsibility and authority for the execution of business by Top Management and others.
+Summary The Board of Directors, in consideration of diversity and balance from the perspectives of expertise and experience and so forth, is composed of a number of Directors appropriate to facilitate agility.
+In order to ensure decision-making from a broader viewpoint and objective oversight of the execution of business, the Board of Directors is composed of a majority of outside Directors.
 We elect at least one outside Director who possesses corporate management experience at another company.
-Corporate Strategy: Quarterly business updates, establishment and disclosure of Corporate Strategic Plan 2021, portfolio strategy, annual plan • Risk Management: Report on enterprise risk management status, compliance update Main Agenda Items of the Board of Stakeholder Engagement: Report on dialogue with investment community, sustainability activity reporting and planning Directors in FY2021 • Corporate Governance: Board of Directors effectiveness analysis results (•) please see next page for details about evaluation of effectiveness of the Board of Directors), Directors & officers personnel change / compensation, succession planning (•) for details, please see Organizational Health Goal on P.63)
+Corporate Strategy: Quarterly business updates, establishment and disclosure of Corporate Strategic Plan 2021, portfolio strategy, annual plan • Risk Management: Report on enterprise risk management status, compliance update Main Agenda Items of the Board of Directors in FY2021 Stakeholder Engagement: Report on dialogue with investment community, sustainability activity reporting and planning Corporate Governance: Board of Directors effectiveness analysis results (please see next page for details about evaluation of effectiveness of the Board of Directors), Directors & officers personnel change / compensation, succession planning (•> for details, please see Organizational Health Goal on P.63)

-Corporate Governance
+Governance systems